Nondiscrimination in Education Programs

 (8) A Community College that actively assists any agency, organization, or person in making employment available to any of its students shall not assist prospective employers known by the Community College to discriminate in their recruitment, hiring, or employment practices.

 (9) A Community College or any of its agents, including student groups, may not discriminate in offering to students a medical, hospital, or accident policy, plan, benefit, or service.
 However, Community Colleges may offer a benefit or service even though it is not used by the same proportion of students of one group as of another.
 When full coverage health services are provided, basic gynecological care shall be provided.

-(10) The Commissioner may issue written interpretations concerning rules for nondiscrimination upon the written request of parties to a complaint at the Community College level.
+(10) The Director may issue written interpretations concerning rules for nondiscrimination upon the written request of parties to a complaint at the Community College level.

 (a) A copy of the Community College's grievance procedures for hearing complaints of discrimination;

 (b) A copy of all documents concerning the complaint and the Community College's record of the grievance proceeding;